BCEM-UniAndes/Reproducibility-Guidelines/NotebookExample.md

 Today we finally have the sequences of the amplicons in our hands.
-To begin with the analysis, we will clean and check the quality of each one of the sequence files.
+To start their analysis we will clean and check the quality of each one of them.

-We used FASTQC version 0.11.7 installed on the Universidad de Los Andes Magnus cluster.
+We used FASTQC version 0.11.7 installed on the Universidad de Los Andes cluster.